qf11bd/une_ICT100_assignment4/README.md

 To control the game and produce a solution you can only use the pre-declared global variable *gameController*.
 Controlling the game by means of other variables is forbidden and it will lead to penalties that, in some cases (e.g. illegal score yielding), can lead to 0 marks for this assignment.
 For example, you cannot move the robots around by using their HTML elements to draw them somewhere else.
 Similarly, you cannot publish messages to topics used by the game logic with the only purpose of yielding free points.
 However, you can create additional variables or data structures needed to keep track of the information generated during the game and to manage the logic flow of the application.

 The repository with the application includes a directory called *solution*.
 In this directory are seven files where you will need to write the code solving each task and the overall game.
 Some of them already include a function.
-In case there is a function, you will need to produce the code for these functions (without changing the name of the function and its arguments).
+In case there is a function, you will need to produce the code for this functions (without changing the name of the function and its arguments).
 You can use the file common.js to place shared variables, data structures and functions that you may want to use in the other solution files.
 You will only need to submit the files contained in the directory 'solution'.
 Any code written outside these files will not be marked.

 To prepare the files for submission: